 As a nonpartisan organization, the League of Women Voters offers this unbiased information to voters seeking to learn more about the impeachment process.The Basics

-Impeachment does not mean removal of an elected official from office.
-Impeachment is the process of bringing charges against a sitting member of the government, including the President, Vice President, and other federal “civil officers.”
+Impeachment does not mean removal from office.
+It is the process of bringing charges against a sitting member of the government, including the President, Vice President, and other federal “civil officers.”
 Impeachable offenses for public officials are outlined in the Constitution as "Treason, Bribery, or other high Crimes and Misdemeanors.”

-The process of impeachment involves three steps, though the process may end at any one of the three steps, depending on how the body in question votes:
+The process involves three steps, though the process may end at any one of the three steps, depending on how the body in question votes:

 A vote of the House to pass articles of impeachment